Skip to main content

 The Joint Office is facilitating the adoption of electrified transportation in collaboration with Tribal Nations by providing comprehensive technical assistance and resources.

-This page offers general information about electric vehicles (EVs), access to technical assistance through the Joint Office and the U.S. Department of Energy (DOE) Office of Indian Energy Policy and Programs, and current funding opportunities available to Tribal Nations for electrified transportation.
+This page offers general information about electric vehicles (EVs), access to technical assistance through the Joint Office and the National Renewable Energy Laboratory (NREL) Office of Indian Energy Policy and Programs, and current funding opportunities available to Tribal Nations for electrified transportation.

 Funding Opportunities